gioblu/PJON/strategies/OverSampling/specification/PJDLR-specification-v2.0.md

 |    |   |      ||      ||      ||      | LATENCY         |    |   |  6  |
 |____|___|______||______||______||______|                 |____|___|_____|
 ```

-The maximum time dedicated to potential acknowledgement reception has to be same for all connected devices, and it is defined by the use case constraints like maximum packet length and latency or physical distance between devices.
+In master-slave configuration the maximum time dedicated to potential acknowledgement reception it is defined by the use case constraints like maximum packet length and latency or physical distance between devices.